Cyril Smith: Member of Parliament

-Having been Liberal candidate in Rochdale at the 1970 general election when he took the party to second place, Smith won the seat at the 1972 by-election with a large swing from Labour to the Liberals, and a majority of 5,171.
+Having been Liberal candidate in Rochdale in 1970, when he took the party to second place, Smith won the seat at the 1972 by-election with a large swing from Labour to the Liberals, and a majority of 5,171.

 Smith was appointed as the party Chief Whip in June 1975, and faced pressure from the press in the wake of a scandal involving party leader Jeremy Thorpe.
 Smith was in hospital when Thorpe sacked him, just before he himself was forced to resign.
 Speaking to Granada Television in 2003, David Steel reflected on events in the 1970s with the conclusion: "Cyril was not an ideal Chief Whip because he did not handle a crisis well and had a tendency to say anything to a news camera."
 Smith was the only Liberal MP during his parliamentary career to advocate the return of the death penalty.
 One of his constituents was jailed for sixteen years for the sexual murder of a child, in what turned out to be a miscarriage of justice.
 The man's mother repeatedly approached Smith for help, but he declined to take the case on.

 In 1978, Smith approached former Conservative Prime Minister Ted Heath to discuss forming a new centrist party.
 In 1980, Smith described UK unemployment figures of two million jobless people as "a disgrace", stating: "They represent a sick society, and are not acceptable to live with."
 In 1981, he was involved in moves to create "a party with a new image" but, according to the Rochdale Observer, at the foundation of the Social Democratic Party (SDP) in 1981 he warned Liberal colleagues to move with caution.
 Smith was quoted as being "opposed to an alliance at any price".
 He would later express the view that the Liberal Party would have been "better off" without being "shackled to the SDP".
 After David Alton's 1988 bill to reduce the time limit for abortions was talked out by MPs, he referred to other members as "murderers in the womb".
 The speaker of the House of Commons forced Smith to apologise for the comment.

+Smith did not stand again at the 1992 election, when Liz Lynne held Rochdale for the Liberal Democrats.
+He retired from active politics.